adamsilver/fdpb/03-Book-A-Flight.md

 ### Nested fieldsets

-It may not be obvious, but the preferences we have collected from users so far has subtly influenced the interface we have given our users.
-Specifically, we didn't ask the user whether they wanted to travel first class or economy, which reduced friction upfront.
+The preferences we've collected from users earlier in the process have influenced the interface we have designed.
+Specifically, we didn't ask the user whether they wanted to travel first class or economy.

-The downside is that we now have to present both categorisations on a single screen.
-To expose this categorisation both visually and semantically, we need a nested fieldset.
+This reduced the friction upfront, in exchange for something a little more complicated later.
+Later is now, and what it means is that we need to present both categorisations of seats in one screen.

-The outermost fieldset represents the overarching question *What seat do you want?* and the inner fieldset represents the categorisation: either first class or economy.
+To do this in a way that works both visually and audibly we need to use nested fielsets.
+The outermost legend represents *What seat do you want?* and the innermost legend represents the categorisation.

-It would be prudent to ask users this quesion upfront, so that we can reduce the complexity of the experience, and HTML alike.
-This is particularly useful for screen reader and keyboard users.
-But really it helps all users, by increasing speed of the page and finally, reducing options for users.
+It's smart to ask users this quesion earlier, so we can reduce the complexity of the experience here for everyone regardless of interaction preferences.

-In anycase, most users will choose economy meaning we can use a smart default here.
-The tiny bit of added friction upfront, is a small price to pay for the reduced complexity during this step.
-As with everything though, test the experience with users.
+In any case, most users will choose economy meaning we can use a smart default here.
+The tiny bit of added friction upfront, is probably a small price to pay for the reduced complexity at this point.

-Here's how a simplified version might look:
+How the simplified version might look:

 ![Image](./images/image.png)